joshuaHallee/foxhole-item-api/README.md

 <br />

 # Contributing & Issues
-Contributions are more than appeciated, no matter how big or small the contribution is.
+Contributions are more than appreciated, no matter how big or small the contribution is.

 If you fix a bug or add a cool feature, please submit a [pull request](https://github.com/joshuaHallee/foxhole-item-api/compare).